Locked-down Australia needed an Olympic lift. Now for the covid comedown.

 But then something unexpected happened.
-Gee, who doesn’t usually watch television let alone sports, became obsessed with the Olympics.
+Gee, who doesn’t usually watch television, let alone sports, became obsessed with the Olympics.
 Pandemic news conferences gave way to karate kumite and canoe sprints.

 “The Olympics have definitely replaced a lot of that doom scrolling,” she said.

-As the Games wound down over the weekend, however, Gee could feel the doom seeping back in.
+As the Games wound down in Tokyo over the weekend, however, Gee could feel the doom seeping back in.

 “I’m not really sure what to do with myself,” she said on Monday.
 “I feel a bit empty inside.”

 The Olympics have provided the world with a much-needed distraction from the pandemic.
-Yet, few countries embraced the Games as intensely, even desperately, as Australia.
+Yet, few countries embraced the Games as intensely as Australia.

 The sports-obsessed nation has long taken the Summer Olympics seriously.
 But with roughly half of the country locked down because of outbreaks of the delta variant, Australians were a captive audience this time.
 While viewership slumped in the United States, it was four times higher than anticipated in Australia.

-“We can’t go anywhere,” said Geoff Wynn, who lives in Sydney’s Canterbury-Bankstown area, the current epicenter of the outbreak and one of several regions where restrictions are especially tight.
-“I’ve got a nice bonsai collection and I’ve been watching the Olympics pretty much 24/7.”
+“We can’t go anywhere,” said Geoff Wynn, who lives in Sydney’s Canterbury-Bankstown area, the epicenter of the current outbreak and one of several regions where restrictions are especially tight.
+“I’ve got a nice bonsai collection, and I’ve been watching the Olympics pretty much 24/7.”

-Wynn has loved the Olympics since watching Mark Spitz swim to seven golds in 1972.
+Wynn has loved the Olympics since watching American Mark Spitz swim to seven golds in 1972.
 Recently retired, the 59-year-old was always going to increase his Olympic intake.
 A one-hour time difference between Tokyo and Sydney helped, as did Australia’s record-tying 17 gold medals.

 Like many Australians, he found the Olympics an uplifting diversion from his country’s dark moment.